quii/learn-go-with-tests/command-line.md

 ```
 --- FAIL: TestCLI (0.00s)
-    cli_test.go:30: expected a win call but didnt get any
+    cli_test.go:30: expected a win call but didn't get any
 FAIL
 ```